Raphael-Boichot/The-TinyGB-Printer/SD/Script_for_animated_gif/README.md

 ## Some script to create animated gif (requires a PC)

-This is a Python script to to create animated gifs.
+This is a Python script to to create animated gifs (not myself a huge fan of Python, so this is a ChatGPT generated script)

 Just drop some images taken at different times in the /Pictures folder, run the code script and enjoy your animation !